 and when a man and woman come together,

-they are never more like God—because at that moment,
+they are never more like God—because in that very moment,

-they do what only God can do: create new life.
+they do what otherwise only God can do: create new life.

 The problem with artificial means of family planning